dfaroughy/BiBMiner/README.md

 # BiBminer

-A module that extracts the citations from a latex file (.tex) that are comapitble with the most common **HEP Inspire** formats: arxiv number, hep inspire id, or the bibtex identifier e.g. *Witten:123ab*.
-The output is a .bib file.
+A module that extracts the citations from a latex file (.tex) and generates the corresponding *.bib* output automatically.
+The citation identifier in the .tex must be in a format compatible with  **HEP Inspire** i.e. arxiv number, hep inspire id, or the bibtex identifier e.g. *Witten:123ab*.